Last Updated: March 4, 2020

 How California residents can submit requests

-If you are a California resident and you want to submit a request to us regarding your California rights, you can submit an online request to email@example.com, contact us here, or call us, toll-free, at 1-800-585-1626.
+If you are a California resident and you want to submit a request to us regarding your California rights, you can submit an online request to firstname.lastname@example.org, fill out and submit the form you can find here, or call us, toll-free, at 1-800-585-1626.
 If you have a pre-existing account with us, you must submit your request through that account, but you do not have to create an account with us to submit a request.